MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-1.md

 |**bgcolor=666666**|Background color (gray)|
 |**data=**|The link to the QR code|

-To concatenate this url with the deep link in column C, if the URL api is in cell K2, add the following formula to the **QR Code Link (HoloLens app)** column:
+To concatenate this URL with the deep link in column C, if the URL api is in cell K2, add the following formula to the **QR Code Link (HoloLens app)** column:

 =HYPERLINK(CONCAT($K$2,C2))